sanskritijoshi3/ComplexAmp/README.md

 Goal: Given a input of complex ampltiudes [a00, a01, a10, a11] corresponding to $\psi = a00|00> + a01|01> + a10|10> + a11|11>$, normalize and implement the routine that would prepare this 2-qubit state.

 Input: Complex ampltiudes [a00, a01, a10, a11]
-Output: Routine to prepare this state
+Output: Routine to prepare this state saved as a image to the same location as the code.
+Requirements: Used python 3.9, run the code with python3 quantum_circuit.py, run the test cases with python3 -m pytest or pytest test_quantum_circuit.py

 Theory: